OParl/dev-website/readme.md

 [Packagist][packagist] and [npmjs][npmjs] are regularily checked for updates.

 The development plaform itself is unversioned as it is under continuous development.
 The validator, liboparl and the specification however follow the [Semantic Versioning][semver] specification.
-Additionally, the reference and test API implementations of OParl have versioned endpoints at `https://dev.oparl.org/api/oparl/<version>/`.
-Check #46 for future plans on this.

-Other provided API methods will eventually be documented using Swagger.
-See #47 on documentation status.

 ## License